A closer look at dark matter production in exponential growth scenarios: The unintegrated Boltzmann equation for exponential production

-The model dependence for scattering interaction in eqn.~(\ref{eqn:exp-scattering}) is encoded in terms --- S which accounts for the symmetry factor, and matrix amplitude squared ($|M|^2$) characterising the interactions.
-The Boltzmann equation being an integrodifferential equation is in general highly non-trivial to solve.
-However, in our case, the collision term simplifies drastically.
-This is because the dark matter is produced here in an out-of-equilibrium process and its number density is quite small in comparison to the number density of the bath particle.
-As we shall discuss, even though the dark matter number density increases very sharply, it never reaches equilibrium density.
+We can make some simplifications in the collision term as the dark matter is produced in an out-of-equilibrium process and its number density is much smaller than that of the bath particle ($\phi$).
+In exponential production, even though the dark matter number density increases very sharply, it never reaches equilibrium density.
 Consequently, the rate of interaction governing dark matter production is always smaller than the rate of expansion of universe.
 Hence, we can safely neglect the backward scattering process along with the Pauli Blocking and Bose enhancement factors in our computations.
-With these simplifications, the Boltzmann equation reduces to a linear partial differential equation for the dark matter phase space distribution as a function of two variables --- momentum and time i.e. $f_\chi(p,t)$.
+With these simplifications, the collision term tracing the evolution of dark matter moving with momentum $p_1$ at time $t$ reduces to a linear equation in dark matter distribution function and is infinitely coupled to other momenta i.e. $\int d p_3^\prime \; f_\chi(p_3^\prime,t)$.
+The Boltzmann equation becomes a system of coupled linear partial differential equations to solve.
+For our analysis, we write the collision term in two parts, the first part $\mathcal{C}_{\rm I}[f_\chi(p_1,t)]$ is responsible for depletion of dark matter of momentum $p_1$ i.e. $\chi(p_1) \phi(p_2) \to \chi(p_3) \chi(p_4)$, and the second part $\mathcal{C}_{\rm II}[f_\chi(p_1,t)]$ is responsible for the production of dark matter of momentum $p_1$ at time $t$ i.e $\chi(p_3^\prime) \phi(p_2^\prime) \to \chi(p_1) \chi(p_4^\prime)$.
+The simplified collision term is given as:

+Note that here we have highlighted dark matter distribution function in blue, to show how and where it exactly appears in the collision terms.
+Note that for each collision term, there are total five integrals to be performed.
+For the collision term $\mathcal{C}_{\rm I}[f_\chi(p_1,t)]$, we can perform the integrals over $p_3$ and $p_4$ in the center of mass frame, as the distribution functions do not depend explicitly on $p_3$ and $p_4$.
+Eventually we remain with two integrals to perform i.e.